fnjoin/mysql-k8s-controller/README.md

       status: AVAILABLE
       type: Secret
     - lastTransitionTime: "2022-11-01T17:41:38.431363-04:00"
-      status: AVAILABLE
+      status: CREATING
       type: StatefulSet
-  ready: true
+  ready: false
 ```

-Notice the `status` section ... the `conditions` and `ready` flag are also maintained by the controller.
+The `status` section is reserved for controllers like ours to update so that it informs us of inner details of what is happening with the resource.
+Notice that *StatefulSet*' condition is in the status of *CREATING* and hence the MySql resource itself is not ready.

+After some time, the *StatefulSet* created by this controller for `db-1` will become ready and the controller will detect that and update this status.

 ### Chaos Testing

-For a bit of *chaos testing*, if you delete the corresponding `StatefulSet` object, notice how the controller re-creates that child-resource and how it keeps the `status` object updated.
+For a bit of *chaos testing*, if you delete the corresponding `StatefulSet` object, notice how the controller re-creates that child resource and how it keeps the `status` object updated.

 Also, notice what happens when you delete a `mysql` resource.
 You can do that by running `kubectl delete mysql db-1`.
 Spoiler alert! the child resources will get cleaned up as well.